|Aircraft preserved in Canada 7: Warplanes in New Brunswick

 Boiestown, Woodsmen Museum (BWM)

-Fredericton, Forest Protection Limited (FPL), Fredericton Airport, 2502 Lincoln Road.
-All FPL Avengers have been sold, the last on inventory included:
+Note: All Avengers operated by Forest Protection Limited (FPL), Fredericton Airport, 2502 Lincoln Road, have been sold.

 McDonnell CF-101B Voodoo (Serial No. 101028), ex-USAF (Serial No. 57-00346).

 Canadair CL-13 Sabre Mk.
 5, RCAF (Serial No. 23355), Golden Hawk.
 (RCAF Photo via Jean-Yves Duplessis)

 (Alain Rioux Photo)

 Once upon a time we had Canadair CL-13 Sabre Mk.
 5 (Serial No. 23355) in Golden Hawks colours mounted on a pylon down the street from where I lived.
 The base closed, and the aircraft is now on display inside the Atlantic Canada Aviation Museum near the Halifax Airport.

 Canadair CL-13 Sabre, one of the Golden Hawks flying out of CFB Chatham in the 1960s.
 (Author Artwork)